 Why is This Happening?

-The thing is, these are not problems for private aviation firms like Signature’s largest customer – NetJets.
-Services are offered to a smaller group of people, not to a crowd.
+The thing is, these challenges aren’t issues for private aviation firms like Signature’s largest customer—NetJets.
+Services are provided to a smaller, select group rather than a crowd.
 Naturally, an aircraft carrying fewer people is a safer way to travel right now.
-So, those who can go out and afford private jet travel prefer it over traditional flights.
+So, those who can afford it prefer private jet travel over traditional flights.
+For more insights, see private jet vs commercial airline.

 Evidence of this was very visible in Europe in August.
-During that time, Mediterranean beaches were popular tourist destinations, and the best and safest way to get there is through private jets.
+During that time, Mediterranean beaches were popular tourist destinations, and the safest way to get there was by private jet.
 Needless to say, private aircraft were busy at that time due to high demands.
-Likewise, in December, private jet traffic to and from Florida increased by 12% according to the data provided by WingX.
+Likewise, in December, private jet traffic to and from Florida increased by 12%, according to the data provided by WingX.
 This is due to the Caribbean being another hot spot for tourists.

 NetJets has stated that this side of their business went back to normal as early as July.
-This leisure side was less affected by covid than the corporate one.
+This leisure side was less affected by COVID-19 than the corporate one.

 If anything, 2020 gave a huge boost to private aviation.
-NetJets has gained customers thrice as many as they have before the pandemic.
+NetJets has gained customers thrice as many as they had before the pandemic.

 The Industry on Climate Change